-Eligible applicants are limited to: Private nonprofit entities; territorial organizations; Indian tribal governments; and tribal organizations in the United States or U.S. territories.
+Eligible applicants are limited to: States; Indian tribal governments (Federally recognized); State and local courts (including juvenile courts); units of local government; or State, tribal, or territorial domestic violence or sexual assault coalitions or victim service providers in the United States or U.S. territories.
 For more information, see the Eligibility Information section of this solicitation.